unframework/s3-password-agent/README.md

 If using Auth0 as authentication provider (recommended), sign up for their free tier.
 Otherwise, see below for a less-secure + more-cumbersome local email/PIN method.

 Deploy the password agent server.
-Free hosts such as Heroku are perfectly okay, nothing more fancy is needed.
+Free Node.js hosts such as [Heroku](https://www.heroku.com/) are perfectly okay, nothing more fancy is needed.

 Most configuration happens via env vars (config vars in Heroku instance settings).
 Here is the full list: